Bren2010/draft-keytrans/draft-keytrans-mcmillion-protocol.md

 prefix followed by an additional 1 bit.

-A prefix tree can be searched by starting at the root node, and moving to the left child if the first bit of an index is 0, or the right child if the first bit is 1.
+A prefix tree can be searched by starting at the root node, and moving to the left child if the first bit of a value is 0, or the right child if the first bit is 1.
 This is then repeated for the second bit, third bit, and so on until the search either terminates at a leaf node (which may or may not be for the desired value), or a parent node that lacks the desired child.